 Bathroom

+This first image is a great example of Alpaca done right.
 You can see that with all the brown in this bathroom, Alpaca worked well this space.

 It adds the perfect amount of warmth to the space, and the white trim adds a crispness needed to brighten the space.

-Neutral colored bathroom with vanity, mirror, and sink with walls painted SW Alpaca
+Neutral colored bathroom with vanity, mirror, and sink with walls painted SW Alpaca.

 Bathroom painted in Alpaca via Driven By Decor